muratk3n/thirdwave/en/tweets/2017/week32.md

 Right

-Mark Blyth

-Video

-Agree
+---

 Link

 As the air warms, some of that heat is absorbed by the ocean, which in turn raises the temperature of the sea’s upper layers.

 Harvey benefitted from unusually toasty waters in the Gulf of Mexico.
 As the storm roared toward Houston last week, sea-surface waters near Texas rose to between 2.7 and 7.2 degrees Fahrenheit above average.
 These waters were some of the hottest spots of ocean surface in the world.
 The tropical storm, feeding off this unusual warmth, was able to progress from a tropical depression to a category-four hurricane in roughly 48 hours.

 “This is the main fuel for the storm,” says Kevin Trenberth, a senior scientist at the U.S. National Center for Atmospheric Research.
 “Although these storms occur naturally, the storm is apt to be more intense, maybe a bit bigger, longer-lasting, and with much heavier rainfalls [because of that ocean heat].”

 Deny That

-at

-August 30, 2017

-On the American Dream

-This guy..
+---

 News

 Google has fired a computer engineer who caused a storm in Silicon Valley by asserting that the gender gap among technology workers was down to biological differences between men and women.

 Google did the right thing

 A company is no place to stir that kind of shit up.
 You can have your "discussions" outside, start a blog like mine, vent, go to the woods, scream it out, learn karate, do karate chops on wood blocks.
 Who cares?
 Don't do it at a company.
 From a CEO / management's perspective it is already hard enough to get all employees rowing in the same direction, keep them generally happy, motivated, satisfied with their work, offer growing opportunities, and turn a profit at the same time.
 There is no time or space for such philosophical meanderings.
 But this guy probably knew this would happen, wanted to make a point anyway, and made it, and was fired.
 He accomplished his goal.

 Now on diversity: it is generally good a company's internal make-up reflects the broader population, in US that would be 50% women, 15% black, Latino, etc. It is good companies striving to get there.
 How to get there?
 An approach, and according to affirmative action (law), a company gently prefers the minority candidate over another, at the door, if they have equal skill sets.

 But once inside, I add, you don't talk about gender, race.
 You don't think about gender, race.
 Inside, it is the diversity club.
 What is the first rule of diversity club?
 You don't talk about the diversity club.
 Simple.
 If, say, women are huddled in classrooms in companies to help them specifically to improve some of their skills, not okay.
 Making people aware of their difference, even if sometimes in positive ways, not okay.
 There is research that shows, while taking tests, some kids are made aware of their minority status, their score went down.
 Internally companies stay color-blind, gender-blind, purely merit based.
 If there are two employees equally unfit for a company, one of them woman the other man, both get fired.
 Affirmative action is only to fight against the discrimination at the door, the rest is up to the person, company stays neutral.

 After all that, and the internal percentages are still off due to the availability of qualified diverse candidates or other causes, that is sad and not a company's problem.
 The larger social system needs fixing.

+---

 Question